diva-e/eslint-config-typescript-recommended/README.md

 # eslint-config-typescript-recommended

-> TSLint recommended rules for ESLint
+> TSLint recommended rules for ESLint recommended config

 See [eslint](https://github.com/eslint/eslint) for recommended rules.
 See [tslint](https://github.com/palantir/tslint) for recommended rules.
 See [eslint-plugin-typescript](https://github.com/nzakas/eslint-plugin-typescript) for available rules.

-This config will use recommended rules in `tslint` when they are available in `eslint`.
+This config will use recommended rules from `eslint` and add recommended rules from `tslint` when they are available in `eslint`.
-Additionally this config will use available rules from `eslint-plugin-typescript` and configure when possible like recommended rules in `tslint`.
+Available rules from `eslint-plugin-typescript` will be included when needed.

 ## Install